index

 rEM=ke2mec22.8×1015 m,r_{\text{EM}} = \frac{ke^2}{m_ec^2} \approx 2.8 \times 10^{-15} \text{ m},

 where kk is Coulomb’s constant, ee is elementary charge, mem_e is electron mass, and cc is light speed.
-Gravitational systems fail at,
+Gravity carries two bankruptcy scales: the Chandrasekhar scale for the electron-degeneracy rung, and the Schwarzschild radius

 Forcercritr_{\text{crit}}Typical r/rcritr/r_{\text{crit}}Maintenance Cost